Peter MacDonald (Navajo leader): Early life and education

+Politics

 MacDonald served as Navajo Nation Tribal Chairman for four terms between the years 1970 to 1986.
 During his tenure, MacDonald stressed self-sufficiency and tribal enterprise as key components of his political goals.
 He worked to extend tribal control over education and over mineral leases and co-founded the Council of Energy Resource Tribes (CERT) in 1975.
 CERT favored accelerated development of energy resources on tribal lands.
 MacDonald is credited with starting the Navajo Nation Shopping Centers Enterprise, Navajo Engineering and Construction Authority, and many other Navajo-owned enterprises.
 MacDonald was critical of the Bureau of Indian Affairs and fought against federal encroachments on Tribal sovereignty.

 During the 1972 presidential campaign, MacDonald was referred to as "the most powerful Indian in the USA".
 He was a member of Richard Nixon's Committee to Re-Elect the President (CRP), and was scheduled, at the urging of Senator Barry Goldwater, to speak at the 1972 Republican National Convention.

 Concluding that Nixon's support for the Navajo position in a land dispute with the Hopi was tepid, MacDonald met with Democratic presidential candidate George McGovern, chair of a Senate Subcommittee on Indian Affairs.
 When McGovern pledged to back the Navajo position, MacDonald considered supporting McGovern's presidential bid.
 As tribal chairman, he could rally a solid block of votes across the reservation.

-This displeased Goldwater.
 Two years later, Goldwater's displeasure increased, when MacDonald delivered 9,006 out of a total 10,274 Navajo votes to help elect Democrat Raul Castro as governor of Arizona.

 Goldwater supported the Hopi in the land dispute.
-In the end, thousands of Navajo families lost their homes, cementing the rift between Arizona's senior senator and the leader of Arizona's largest tribe.
+In the end, 10,000-15,000 of Navajo families lost their homes, cementing the rift between Arizona's senior senator and the leader of Arizona's largest tribe.

 In 1996, Congress passed a law allowing extended families to stay on their lands for seventy-five more years.
-The Navajos agreed to a number of restrictions on the economy.
-The so-called The Bennett Freeze affecting thousands of MacDonald's Navajo was not lifted until 2009 when US President Barack Obama repealed the "Freeze".
+The Navajos agreed to several restrictions on the economy.
+"The Bennett Freeze" affecting thousands of MacDonald's Navajo was not lifted until 2009 when US President Barack Obama repealed the "Freeze".

 Public services

-American Indian National Bank, Washington, DC: Co-Founder and member of the Board.
-Established the first Native American banking system in the country to serve tribes across the United States.
+American Indian National Bank, Washington, DC: co-Founder and member of the Board.
+Established the first Native American banking system in the country to serve tribes across the United States and served as the bank director-organizer.

-National Tribal Chairman Association, Washington, DC: Co-Founder and member of the Executive Board.
+National Tribal Chairman Association, Washington, DC: co-Founder and member of the Executive Board.
 An organization of elected tribal leaders to speak with one voice (officially) on behalf of their constituents.

-Council of Energy Resources Tribes (CERT), Denver, CO: Co-Founder and Chairman of the Council.
+Council of Energy Resources Tribes (CERT), Denver, CO: co-Founder and Chairman of the Council.
 Organized to effect changes in management and protection of Native American energy resources and to receive fair market value for tribal resources.

-President's National Energy Task Force; Washington, DC: Appointed by President Ronald Reagan.